estensen/demo_rails514_beanstalk/README.md

 1. Indicate that you do want to set up SSH for your instances (default).

     * Choose the keypair that matches your team's name.

+1. To test this configuration, skip ahead to section "Creating Elastic Beanstalk Deployments", wherein you will deploy this demo project to Elastic Beanstalk.

 ## Preparing Your Application for Elastic Beanstalk